-For trade receivables, the Company applies a simplified approach in calculating ECLs.
-Therefore, the Company does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
-The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to debtors and the economic environment.
+For trade receivables and contract assets, the Group applies a simplified approach in calculating ECLs.
+Therefore, the Group does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
+The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to debtors and the economic environment.
+For receivables from real estate sales, ECL is computed using vintage analysis.

-The Company considers a financial asset in default when contractual payments are 90 days past due.
-However, in certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company is unlikely to receive the outstanding contractual cash flows in full before taking into account any credit enhancements held by the Company.
+The Group considers a financial asset in default when contractual payments are 90 days past due.
+However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual cash flows in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

-For cash and cash equivalents and short-term cash investments, the Company applies the low credit risk simplification.
+For cash and cash equivalents, short-term cash investments and debt reserve accounts, the Group applies the low credit risk simplification.
 The probability of default and loss given defaults are publicly available and are considered to be low credit risk investments.
-It is the Company's policy to measure ECLs on such instruments on a 12-month basis.
+It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
-To estimate the ECL, the Company uses the ratings published by a reputable rating agency.
+To estimate the ECL, the Group uses the ratings published by a reputable rating agency.

-For other financial assets such as due from related parties and recoverable deposits, ECLs are recognized in two stages.
+For other financial assets such as due from related parties and retention receivables, ECLs are recognized in two stages.
 For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for expected credit losses that result from default events that are possible within the next 12-months (a 12-month ECL).
 For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over remaining life of the exposure, irrespective of the timing of default (a lifetime ECL).